ibm-cloud-docs/monitoring/agent/config_agent.md

     ```
     {: codeblock}

-10. Apply the daemonset to deploy the Sysdig agent to the cluster.
+10. Apply the daemonset to deploy the monitoring agent to the cluster.
 Run the following command:

     **Normal Agent:**